Songonge/Looker-Studio-Projects/Employee Analysis/README.md

 4. Number of distinct states: 10

 > [!Note]
-> One feature that I love about Looker Studio is the Reset button that appears on the top left corner of the visual when you interact with the visual.
+> One feature that I love about Looker Studio is the Reset button that appears in the top left corner of the visual when you interact with the visual.
 This makes it easy to go back to the original state of that specific visual or the entire dashboard.

 ## Conclusion